 Yes, I know it's been a while.
 I can now say I'm a professional Drupaler now.
 I'm working with a guy I met at the Fox Valley Meetup.
 I'm doing a lot of PC/Server?Networking for him as well as some Drupal so I am now paid to do Drupal.
-He also has several Web Based Services that he offers through his business so I am also dusting off the limited experience I have had with PHP to start cleaning up some of the code he has written in preparation to rewrite some of it.

 In my previous post i mentioned taking notes on how I'm building my new LNMP stack to support my Drupal 8 sites.
 Below are those notes.
 I noted the commands used as well as a few links to get more info for some of the functionality.